jeroenvandisseldorp/ksml/docs/tutorials/intermediate/joins.md

 Track user sessions by correlating login and logout events, capturing incomplete sessions where only one event type occurs.

+**What it does:**

+- **Produces login and logout events**: Creates separate streams for user_login_events and user_logout_events with overlapping but not always matching users
+- **Uses outerJoin**: Correlates events within 10-minute window, captures login-only, logout-only, and complete login+logout sessions
+- **Handles three scenarios**: Complete sessions (both events), LOGIN_ONLY (user logged in, no logout captured), LOGOUT_ONLY (logout without login)
+- **Calculates session data**: For complete sessions computes session duration, for incomplete sessions identifies the pattern and timing
+- **Outputs all patterns**: Returns session analysis showing complete sessions with duration, or incomplete sessions with pattern classification

 ??? info "Producer: Login and Logout Events (click to expand)"

     ```yaml